Hard Groove

-Hard Groove is an album by the American musician Roy Hargrove, released in 2003.
-It was credited to his group, the RH Factor.
+Hard Groove is a studio album by American trumpeter Roy Hargrove, released on May 20, 2003.
+It is credited to his group, The RH Factor.

 The album peaked at No. 185 on the Billboard 200.
 "I'll Stay" was nominated for a Grammy Award, in the "Best R&B Performance By a Duo or Group with Vocals" category.

 Production

-Produced by Hargrove, the album was recorded at Electric Lady Studios.
+Produced by Hargrove, the album was recorded at Electric Lady Studios in New York City.
 Hargrove used a 10-piece band on the album.
 He considered it to be a tribute to his childhood love of hip hop; he also wanted to impart a gospel or spiritual element to the music.
-Reggie Washington and Pino Palladino were among the musicians on the album.
+Bassists Reggie Washington and Pino Palladino were among the musicians on the album.

 D'Angelo appears on the cover of Funkadelic's "I'll Stay".
-Renee Neufville sang on "Juicy".
-Q-Tip rapped on "Poetry"; Meshell Ndegeocello and Erykah Badu also appeared on the track.
+Renée Neufville sang on "Juicy", while Q-Tip rapped on "Poetry", which whom Meshell Ndegeocello and Erykah Badu also appeared on.
 Anthony Hamilton sang on "Kwah/Home".

-The album cover was designed by Rudy Gutierrez, who was inspired by the art for Abraxas.
+The album cover was designed by Rudy Gutierrez, who was inspired by the art of Santana's Abraxas.